siddharth2016/hello-open-source/README.md

 nothing to commit, working tree clean
 ```

-### ☞ Look at the directory/location where you cloned the repository, you should be able to see a folder named hello-open-source.
-Open this folder
+Look at the directory/location where you cloned the repository, you should be able to see a folder named hello-open-source.
+Open this folder.

 <img src="images/hello-open-source.png" width="240px" height="240px" />

-### ☞ Now open folder named hello
+Now open folder named hello.

 <img src="images/hello.png" width="240px" height="240px" />

-### ☞ Create a new file inside that folder, that file can be any text file, python file, java file, markdown file or any other file as long as it's content shows/print Hello Open Source (or hello open source)
+**Create a new file inside that folder, that file can be any text file, python file, java file, markdown file or any other file as long as it's content shows/print Hello Open Source (or hello open source).**

 **Now before saving your file, please follow this naming convention - hello_\<your-github-username\>.\<file-extension\>.**